ShubhamDev-AI/udacityDataEngineeringNanodegree/Project 2 Data Modeling in Apache Cassandra/README.md

  Code is developed using Python's `cassandra` library in a Jupyter Notebook environment.

 ## Scripts and Files

- ### 1. dataModelingInApacheCassandra.ipynb

- Contains all of the code and can be run interactively.
+**1. dataModelingInApacheCassandra.ipynb** → Contains all of the code and can be run interactively.